Key arrests so far from the Capitol riot - KVIA

 Chansley told the FBI he came to Washington “as a part of a group effort, with other ‘patriots’ from Arizona, at the request of the President that all ‘patriots’ come to DC on January 6, 2021,” according to a narrative from investigators in his court record.

-Chansley had called the FBI the day after the attack and confirmed to the agency he was the person seen in photos in the vice president’s chair in the Senate, the court document said.
+Chansley had called the FBI the day after the attack and confirmed to the agency he was the person seen in photos in the vice president’s chair in the Senate, a court document reads.

+In a subsequent court memorandum filed in an attempt to keep him detained, prosecutors say Chansley left a note for Vice President Mike Pence on the dais where Pence had stood that morning, and in it he wrote that “it’s only a matter of time, justice is coming.”

+Chansley told the FBI that he did not mean the note as a threat, but said Pence was a “child-trafficking traitor,” and went on a diatribe about President-elect Joe Biden and other politicians being traitors, the prosecutors wrote.

 He served in the US Navy from 2005 to October 2007, records show.